 The agreement will cover our assistance throughout proceedings and/or during settlement negotiations, depending on the assistance that you require, and that we are able offer.
 This means that you will not be required to pay any money for our assistance upfront.

 The only thing not covered under the agreement, are disbursements incurred during proceedings.
 We have provided some more information regarding disbursements below.

 Does my case qualify for no win no fee?

-We offer no win no fee assistance for a number of employment matters such as unfair dismissal, constructive dismissal, discrimination, whistleblowing and unlawful deduction of wages.
+We offer no win no fee assistance for a number of employment matters such as unfair dismissal, constructive dismissal, discrimination, and whistleblowing.

 We can also assist if you are still employed by your employer and intend, or are in the process of, negotiating an exit/settlement agreement with your employer.
 This situation often arises where you feel that your position with your employer is untenable, and you have no other option than to leave.

 Negotiating a settlement saves the time, costs and stress associated with taking your employer to a tribunal and assisting you in this way can help achieve an earlier outcome with a financial settlement guaranteed.